Wangyiquan95/Local_LLM/examples/Readme.md

 I recommend Gemma3 as general model for different tasks.

-You can use pubmed search by enabling tools, close it if you don't need it.
+You can use pubmed search by enabling tools (click plus button), close it if you don't need it.

 ![Pubmed](./enable_pubmed.jpg)